 Undergraduate Diploma in Computing and IT

 The Undergraduate Diploma in Computing and IT program is designed to equip students with technical, creative, and management skills required in the fast-growing IT sector.
-The three-year program is ideal for newcomers who wish to enter the world of programming, as well as for professionals with some experience who wish to have more formal learning.
+The two-year program is ideal for newcomers who wish to enter the world of programming, as well as for professionals with some experience who wish to have more formal learning.
 The course prepares students with theoretic as well as practical knowledge of the latest technologies in application and software development, and management principles for internet businesses.
 Students undergo extensive training in software engineering, development and design.
 We lay great emphasis on developing projects as part of the course work.

 Course Duration: 2 years (4 semesters)